Edwin Hubble: Undergraduate studies

 Hubble's studies at the University of Chicago were concentrated on mathematics, astronomy and philosophy, which resulted in a Bachelor of Science degree by 1910.
-For a year he was also a student laboratory assistant for the physicist Robert Millikan, a future Nobel Prize winner.
+For a year he was also a student laboratory assistant for physicist Robert Millikan, a future Nobel Prize winner.
 Hubble also became a member of Kappa Sigma fraternity.
 A Rhodes Scholar, he spent three years at The Queen's College, Oxford studying jurisprudence instead of science (as a promise to his dying father), and later added studies in literature and Spanish, eventually earning a master's degree.

-In 1909, Hubble's father moved his family from Chicago, Illinois to Shelbyville, Kentucky, so that the family could live in a small town, ultimately settling in nearby Louisville.
+In 1909, Hubble's father moved his family from Chicago to Shelbyville, Kentucky, so that the family could live in a small town, ultimately settling in nearby Louisville.
 His father died in the winter of 1913, while Edwin was still in England.
 In the following summer, Edwin returned home to care for his mother, two sisters, and younger brother, along with his brother William.
 The family moved once more to Everett Avenue, in Louisville's Highlands neighborhood, to accommodate Edwin and William.

 Hubble was a dutiful son, who despite his intense interest in astronomy since boyhood, acquiesced to his father's request to study law, first at the University of Chicago and later at Oxford University.
 In this time, he also took some math and science courses.
 After the death of his father in 1913, Edwin returned to the Midwest from Oxford but did not have the motivation to practice law.
 Instead, he proceeded to teach Spanish, physics and mathematics at New Albany High School in New Albany, Indiana, where he also coached the boys' basketball team.
 After a year of high-school teaching, he entered graduate school with the help of his former professor from the University of Chicago to study astronomy at the university's Yerkes Observatory, where he received his Ph.D. in 1921.
 His dissertation was titled "Photographic Investigations of Faint Nebulae".
 At Yerkes, he had access to its 40-inch refractor telescope built by George Ellery Hale in 1897, as well as an innovative 26-inch (61 cm) reflector telescope.